 6. Once the external signal has been cleared, ENTER can be pressed.
-User control will be re-established and the operator can continue
+User control will be re-established and the operator can continue manual operation of the system.
+The following will be displayed after pressing ENTER:

+'''

-+0.00 A - Mode: Zero Current +0.00 Vs PSwitch Heater: ON
++0.00 A - Mode: Zero Current

++0.00 Vs PSwitch Heater: ON

+'''